learnk8s/learnk8s.io/src/k8bit/content.md

 At this point, you should have a solid foundation to build the rest of the dashboard.

-## Handling exceptions

 Please note that the current code is missing:

 1. A friendly user interface.
-1. Retires when a request is terminated prematurely.
+1. Retries when a request is terminated prematurely.

 Rendering the HTML and writing the CSS are omitted in this tutorial.

 [You can find the full project (including a friendly user interface) in this repository](https://github.com/learnk8s/k8bit), though.

-Instead, the retry mechanism is worth discussing.
+However, the retry mechanism is worth discussing.

+## Handling exceptions

 When you make a request using the watch flag, you keep the request open.